Qin Shi Huang (Legalism), Augustus (Roman Empire), Washington (Democracy), and Lenin (Communism): Government’s Changes

 The Principate, established by Augustus, was a complex and innovative political system that combined elements of monarchy and republic.
 It brought stability and prosperity to Rome after a century of civil wars, but it also laid the groundwork for the eventual transformation of the republic into an autocratic empire.

-Augustus ended the civil wars that had plagued Rome for decades and brought peace and stability to the empire.
+Augustus ended the civil wars that had plagued Rome for decades, bringing peace and stability to the empire.

 Augustus, the first Roman emperor, played a pivotal role in ending the civil wars ravaging Rome for decades.
 His victory at the Battle of Actium in 31 BC marked the culmination of a long and arduous power struggle, and his subsequent reign ushered in a period of peace and stability known as the Pax Romana or “Roman Peace.”